bnoordhuis/node-buffertools/README.md

 and decodes it into binary data.
 Returns a new buffer with the decoded content.
 Throws an exception if non-hexadecimal data is encountered.

-### Buffer.indexOf(buffer|string)
+### Buffer.indexOf(buffer|string, [start=0])

-Search this buffer for the first occurrence of the argument.
+Search this buffer for the first occurrence of the argument, starting at offset `start`.
 Returns the zero-based index or -1 if there is no match.

 ### Buffer.reverse()